huyz/chromium-search-sync/README.md

 **Project Home**: [https://github.com/mcgroarty/brave-search-sync](https://github.com/mcgroarty/brave-search-sync)

+This project is not affiliated with Brave Software.

 ## TL;DR: Too Long, Didn't Read.
 Twitter broke my attention span.

 This tool syncs custom search engine shortcuts across all your Brave browser profiles.

 **Quick Start:**

+1. Clone this repository or download the `brave-search-sync` script
-1. Close Brave completely
+2. Close Brave completely
-2. Run `./brave-search-sync --smoke-test` to verify system compatibility
+3. Run `./brave-search-sync --smoke-test` to verify system compatibility
-3. Run `./brave-search-sync -c` for a dry run preview of what will be synced
+4. Run `./brave-search-sync -c` for a dry run preview of what will be synced
-4. Run `./brave-search-sync -cs` to sync everything
+5. Run `./brave-search-sync -cs` to sync everything
-5. Reopen Brave and visit `brave://settings/search` in each profile to activate the newly added search engines
+6. Reopen Brave and visit `brave://settings/search` in each profile to activate the newly added search engines

 **Safety:** Always backup your Brave config first (location shown in help with `-h`).
 The tool won't run if Brave is open and includes built-in protections against deleting essential search engines.